 Table of Content

 There is approximately 1.4 to 2.3 grams of zinc in the average human adult body.
 The majority is stored in the liver, pancreas, kidney, bones, skeletal muscles, eyes, prostate gland, semen, skin, hair, fingernails and toenails.

 Zinc is an essential mineral that plays very important roles in maintaining body health.
+Our ayurveda acharyas were aware of this fact thousands of years ago.
 The body can’t make zinc on its own, so we must make this mineral available to body through food sources.
-Zinc is stored in the muscles, blood cells, retina of the eye, skin, bone, kidney, liver, pancreas, and in men, prostate.
+Zinc is stored in the muscles, blood cells, retina of the eye, skin, bone, kidney, liver, pancreas, and prostate gland

 Zinc helps the immune system function properly and boosts its efficiency.
 Our body cells need this mineral for their growth and division.
 This mineral also helps in wound healing, carbohydrate metabolism, maintenance of our sense of smell and taste.
 Zinc is also necessary for the formation of insulin in beta cells of pancreas.
 (Various researches are going on in evaluating the role of zinc in preventing diabetes).This mineral also acts as an anti-oxidant and nullifies effects of free radicals which damage cells of our body.

 Zinc is required for all digestive enzyme production, rebuilding of the fast-growing intestinal tissue, production of bile, liver and pancreatic secretions.
 Ulcers, irritable bowel syndrome, yeast infections, colitis, and many other digestive problems often have to do with a low zinc status.
 A normal copper to zinc ratio is required to give flexibility to the arteries and veins.
 Imbalances could cause; hardening of the arteries, high blood pressure, aneurysms, strokes, heart attacks and other cardiovascular problems.